 The PNHOA Board holds monthly meetings, generally on the fourth Monday of each month.
 Holidays or other conflicts may alter the schedule.
 Check on the PNHOA events calendar to get the latest schedule.
 The meetings generally begin at 8:30 AM.
 PNHOA members are welcome to attend specific parts of the meeting on advance request.

-Standing committees of the PNHOA include: Architectural Review, Community Relations, Finance, Infrastructure, Landscaping, Marine Resources, Security and Stormwater Management.
+Standing committees of the PNHOA include: Architectural Review, Community Relations, Finance, Infrastructure, Landscaping, Marine Resources, Security and Website/Communications.
 Additional sub-committees include Stormwater and CERT (Community Emergency Response Team).
 See website page Committees.